Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-symm-key.md

 ## <a name="create-a-device-enrollment-entry-in-the-portal"></a>Criar uma entrada de inscrição de dispositivos no portal

-1. Entre no portal do Azure, selecione o botão **todos os recursos** no menu esquerdo e abra o serviço de provisionamento de dispositivos.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-2. Selecione a guia **gerenciar** registros e, em seguida, selecione o botão **adicionar registro individual** na parte superior.
+2. Select the **Manage enrollments** tab, and then select the **Add individual enrollment** button at the top.

-3. No painel **adicionar registro** , insira as informações a seguir e pressione o botão **salvar** .
+3. In the **Add Enrollment** panel, enter the following information, and press the **Save** button.

    - **Mecanismo:** selecione **Chave Simétrica** como o *Mecanismo* de atestado de identidades.

-   - **Gerar chaves automaticamente**: Marque esta caixa.
+   - **Auto-generate keys**: Check this box.

    - **ID de Registo**: introduza um ID de registo para identificar a inscrição.
 Utilize apenas carateres alfanuméricos em minúsculas e travessões ("-").
-Por exemplo, **Symm-Key-Device-007**.
+For example, **symm-key-device-007**.

    - **ID do Dispositivo do Hub IoT:** introduza o identificador de um dispositivo.
 Por exemplo, **device-007**.

      ![Adicionar inscrição individual para o atestado de chave simétrica no portal](./media/quick-create-simulated-device-symm-key/create-individual-enrollment.png)

-4. Depois de salvar o registro, a chave **primária** e a **chave secundária** serão geradas e adicionadas à entrada de registro.
+4. Once you have saved your enrollment, the **Primary Key** and **Secondary Key** will be generated and added to the enrollment entry.
 A inscrição do dispositivo de chave simétrica é apresentada como **symm-key-device-007** na coluna *ID de Registo* do separador *Inscrições Individuais*.

     Abra a inscrição e copie o valor da **Chave Primária** gerada.